cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

     wonCount: "1"
 ```

-Congratulations, your leaderboard is functional.
+Congratulations, your leaderboard is functional!

 If you used Docker, you can stop the container and remove the network: